hindu-comm/mail_stream_advaita-l/2015/03/Why_cant_it_be_done_/126__shrImallalitAlAlitaH.md

 > Shakara's advaita has a lineage from goudapadacharya who was a advaithi,
 >

-​What before gauDAchArya?
+What before gauDAchArya?
-​

 > but dvaita was not there before madhva,his teacher achutha preksha was
 > aadvaithi...similarly ramauja's guru was aadvaithi......
 >

-​His teacher may be advaitI, but they were intellectuals and hence they came up with new logic.
+His teacher may be advaitI, but they were intellectuals and hence they came up with new logic.
 What's problem in it?
 Why should their be any paramparA of logic?
 Why shouldn't new and right thing be accepted ?
 Don't think like Islamist.
-​

 >
 > Always old is gold.....
 >

-​Yes, even if old is rotten!!??
+Yes, even if old is rotten!!??
 Why not?

-​

 >